bheimbu/evolutionary_ecology/docs/source/second_week.rst

      .. tabs::

-        .. tab:: Requirements
+        .. tab:: Attention!

-           1. Complete all exercises by hand using pen and paper!
-           2. Hand in your results at the end.
-           3. We will discuss them tomorrow morning.

            .. attention::
+           - Complete all exercises by hand using pen and paper!
+           - Hand in your results at the end.
+           - We will discuss them tomorrow morning.

            Do no forget to include your name or initals on the sheet of paper!

         .. tab:: Exercise 1

            1. Draw by hand all unrooted tree topologies that are possible for four taxa (A, B, C, D).
            2. In one of the trees, use arrows to indicate where the tree might be rooted.
            3. How many topologies are possible for a rooted tree with four taxa (A, B, C, D)?
-           4. Draw all possible combinations
+           4. Draw all possible combinations.

            .. attention::
-              Some topologies might be redundant.
+              Some topologies might be redundant!

         .. tab:: Exercise 2

-           1. Draw the following tree: ``((((A,(B,(C,D))),E),(F,G)),H)``.
+           1. Use a text editor and draw the following tree: ``((((A,(B,(C,D))),E),(F,G)),H)``.
            2. Check your topology using FigTree in Geneious Prime.

         .. tab:: Questions